rmcmillan34/Project-PWN/README.md

 # Project-PWN
-Project Portable Wargame NUC (PWN) is a comprehensive cyber range and home-lab designed to facilitate cybersecurity training anytime, anywhere.
+Project Portable Wargame Network (PWN) is a comprehensive cyber range and home-lab designed to facilitate cybersecurity training anytime, anywhere.
 The primary focus of this project is to provide a portable and self-contained infrastructure for hands-on learning and experimentation in the field of cybersecurity.

 ---
 ## Table of Contents